apoirrier/CTFs-writeups/DarkCTF2020/Reversing/JACK.md

 }
 ```

-We need to enter a 16 character key, which undertakes quite a lot of complicated modifications before being compared to static values.
-This is a perfect exemple where symbolic execution will help to find the flag.
+After the `Enter your key` prompt, we understand from the code that we need to enter a 16 character key.
+Then this key undertakes quite a lot of complicated modifications, before being compared to static values.
+This is a perfect exemple where symbolic execution will help us to find the flag.

 ## Solution